andres-garcia-alves/electronic-ir-remote-light/README.md

 # IR Remote Lights

-Arduino code to turn lights on/off using an Infrared (IR) remote control, plus sleep operation for low power consumption.
+Electronic proyect to turn lights on/off using an Infrared (IR) remote control, plus sleep operation for low power consumption.
+Kicad PCB diagrams & Blender case 3D models are also provided :)

 &nbsp;